 Ah Cupid, the sweet chubby little baby that adorns cards and decorations this time of year.
-Son of Aphrodite (or Roman Venus), the goddess of love, he flies through the air, his bow and arrow clasped tight in his plump little fists as he showers down arrows of love.
+Son of Aphrodite (the Roman Venus), the Goddess of love, he flies through the air, his bow and arrow clasped tight in his plump little fists as he showers down arrows of love.
 Is there anything cuter than this little angel that bestows upon us that divine gift, the gift of love?

 Apuleius certainly thought so: here is his description of Cupid, found in the Story of Cupid and Psyche from The Golden Ass:

 So saying, she summoned that winged son of hers, that most reckless of creatures, whose wicked behavior flies in the face of public morals, who armed with torch and arrows roams at night through houses where he has no business, ruining marriages on every hand, committing heinous crimes with impunity, and never doing such a thing as a good deed. – Apuleius , The Golden Ass

 Cupid is the Roman incarnation of the Greek God Eros, who we know these days as the God of Love.
 As mentioned in another post, the ancient Greeks had many different definitions of the word love, and Eros specifically pertained to sexual love.
 Cupid was therefore the embodiment of sexual love and desire, his arrows causing blinding passion, and raging lust, a condition that was often temporary.

 Many of the stories of Zeus (Jove) revolve around his philandering ways, stories where he chased mortal women across the world, much to the chagrin of his long-suffering wife Hera (Juno).
 But, what if these affairs weren’t entirely his fault?
 Zeus was not immune to the golden arrows of Eros, and as Seneca suggests, Zeus’s slavery to his own libido gave Cupid the upper-hand: